jamestut-vscode/vscode-patches/README.md

 This fork contains my personal modifications to Visual Studio Code that are not approved by upstream maintainers.

+Starting from `1.85.0-m2`, the released packages have additional private patches that are not in this public repository.
+Prerelease packages will have less optimisation on its Javascript code compared to the released version.

 ## Changes Made

 - **Updated built-in terminal.**